-They want to say “look at how much money I spent on this intensive.”
+They want to say, “look at how much money I spent on this intensive.”
 Then they leave their hurt and bewildered spouse and ride off into the sunset in their BMW with their affair partner.

 We try our best to weed out any insincere potential clients during our initial phone interview.
 And we study the Big Big Books very carefully.
 We have been known to stop some couples therapy intensives before they start because these clients aren’t appropriate for couples therapy.
 But they might benefit from Discernment Counseling.

-I will never forget the phone call from a wife who told me that a previous all-purpose therapist offered to assist her and her husband in crafting a structured separation agreement…during their first couples therapy session.
+I will never forget the phone call from a wife who told me that a previous general-practitioner therapist offered to assist her and her husband in crafting a structured separation agreement…during their first couples therapy session.

 Dr. K says she’s like a rescue dog.
 She’s looking for signs of life.
 And that’s how we roll at Couples Therapy Inc.

-But if your only goal for couples therapy is to deceive your partner by putting on a show… or just want to put your moribund marriage into a clinically-induced coma.
+But if your only goal for couples therapy is to deceive your partner by putting on a show… or just want to put your marriage into a clinically-induced coma.
 Please consider going somewhere else.
 We’re probably not for you.